arqalite/fire-king-guide/src/combos/ponix/2-card-sanctuary.md

 Opening [_Fire King Sanctuary_] directly gives you the opportunity to grab something else off [_Legendary Fire King Ponix_]'s effect - mainly [_Fire King Sky Burn_], which gives you at least one additional interruption to your endboards.

-Opening [_Fire King Island_] is not as fun, as you still need [_Fire King Sanctuary_] for your combo, so Ponix's search will go towards that.
+Opening [_Fire King Island_] is not as fun, as you still need [_Fire King Sanctuary_] for your combo, so Ponix will have to go towards that.

 > When opening Ponix, Sanctuary and 3 non-engine, perform the [1-card Ponix] combo, using Ponix's effect to add Sky Burn to your hand instead of Island.
 The rest of the steps are the same.
 >